Methodology

 - Title normalization is imperfect.
 Some titles are ambiguous (“Director” could mean board member or department head).
 Our mapping is conservative — when in doubt, a title is excluded rather than mis-classified.

 - Not legal or tax advice.
 This tool is for informational purposes.
-Compensation decisions should be made in consultation with qualified advisors and in compliance with IRS intermediate sanctions regulations (Section 4958).
+Compensation decisions should be made in consultation with qualified advisors.